Sphereon-SDK/easy-blockchain-sdk/csharp-net35/docs/AllApi.md

             try
             {
                 // Get the first entry in the provided chain.
-This is the oldest entry also called the chain tail.
-Please note that the achorTimes will only contain the first anchor time.
-Call getEntry to retrieve all times
-                AnchoredEntryResponse result = apiInstance.FirstEntry(context, chainId);
+This is the oldest entry also called the chain tail AnchoredEntryResponse result = apiInstance.FirstEntry(context, chainId);
                 Debug.WriteLine(result);
             }